getindiekit/indiekit/packages/syndicator-indienews/README.md

 }
 ```

 When you create a post with `mp-syndicate-to: https://news.indieweb.org/en/`, Indiekit will write `https://news.indieweb.org/en/` into the `syndication` property of your post.

-Your Webmention sender can then notify IndieNews.
+For IndieNews to discover your post, two additional things must happen:

+1. **Your post template must include the `syndication` value** as a `u-syndication` link in your post's HTML markup, so that the URL is visible to Webmention senders.
+2. **Your site must send a Webmention** to the IndieNews channel URL after publishing.
+This can be done with a Webmention sending service or tool such as [Telegraph](https://telegraph.p3k.io) or [webmention.app](https://webmention.app).

 ### Multiple languages